Alpina B5 (G30): D5 S

 Unveiled at the 2017 Frankfurt Auto Show, the D5 S is the diesel engine variant of the B5.
-Based on the BMW 535d xDrive M Sport, the modified BMW B57 straight-6 engine tri-turbo features one low pressure and two high pressure turbochargers.
+Based on the BMW 540d xDrive, the modified BMW B57 straight-6 engine tri-turbo features one low pressure and two high pressure turbochargers.
 This is exclusive to left hand drive cars, as the right hand drive cars use a twin-turbo with lower performance.
 The tri-turbo is rated at 282 kW and 800 Nm of torque, while the twin-turbo is rated at 240 kW and 700 Nm of torque.
 The Touring body style is also not offered in right hand drive.
 Other modifications remain the same as the B5.
-Performance figures are 0–100 kph in 4,4 seconds (Touring tri-turbo 4.6 and the twin turbo 4.9).
+Performance figures are 0–100 kph in 4.4 seconds (Touring tri-turbo 4.6 and the twin turbo 4.9).
 Top speed is 286 kph, (283 kph for the tri-turbo Touring, and 171 mph for the twin-turbo).